Running the workers

 workers running different kind of tasks:

 - The loader is in charge of Loading data asynchronously into integrations.
-This worker is necessary if you leverage Blacksmith for ETL.
+This worker is necessary if you leverage Blacksmith for ETL / ELT.

-- The operator is in charge of running operations, queries, and migrations synchronously against SQL integrations and leverages a remote mutex for handling access locks.
-This worker is necessary if you leverage Blacksmith for SQL operations and migrations.
+- The operator is in charge of running migrations and operations synchronously against SQL integrations.
+It leverages a remote mutex for handling access locks.
+This worker is necessary if you leverage Blacksmith for SQL migrations and operations.

 In addition to

-rely the following environment variables to properly work:
+rely on the following environment variables to properly work:

 The default namespace